openvinotoolkit/openvino/inference-engine/samples/hello_query_device/README.md

 # Hello Query Device C++ Sample {#openvino_inference_engine_samples_hello_query_device_README}

-Query Inference Engine devices, prints their metrics and default configuration values, using [Query Device API feature](../../../docs/IE_DG/InferenceEngine_QueryAPI.md).
+This sample demonstrates how to execute an query Inference Engine devices, prints their metrics and default configuration values, using [Query Device API feature](../../../docs/IE_DG/InferenceEngine_QueryAPI.md).

 Hello Query Device C++ sample application demonstrates how to use the following Inference Engine C++ API in applications: